zendframework/zf2-documentation/docs/languages/en/modules/zend.console.introduction.rst

    The order of usage info displayed in the console is the order modules load.
 If you want your application to display important usage info first, change the order your modules are loaded.

-Modules can also provide application banner (title).
+Modules can also provide an application banner (title).
 To learn more about the format expected from ``getConsoleUsage()`` and application banners, please follow to the following chapter: :doc:`zend.console.controllers`